 - Quotations of Qur'anic verses and/or Hadith texts in English and Malay manuscripts must appear only as translations of their original Arabic.
 No Arabic texts should be incorporated in the English and Malay manuscripts.

-1. All articles must bear the title, main author’s and second author’s names (identifying who the corresponding author is), and full contact details of each author (institutional address, and personal e-mail, cell-phone, and fax numbers).
+1. All articles must bear the title, main author and second author’s names (identifying who the corresponding author is), and full contact details of each author (affiliation, personal e-mail address, and cell-phone number).
+Please include your Orchid ID if you have one.

-2. Every article must include a title and an abstract.
-Manuscripts written in Malay or Arabic must always be accompanied by an abstract and title in English.
-The length of the abstract is to be no more than 250 words including a maximum of 5 keywords.
+2. Every article must include a title and an abstract, as well as keywords.
+Manuscripts written in Malay or Arabic must always be accompanied by titles, abstracts and keywords in English.
+The maximum number of keywords is 5.

 4. All article referencing (in-text and bibliographical) must follow the American Psychological Association (APA) style.
 An article-format template has been prepared for you to download and use.